Stations in West Hampstead

-West Hampstead is an area in north-west London, England that is served by a number of different stations, all of which have very similar names.
+The area of West Hampstead in north-west London is served by a number of different stations, all of which have very similar names.
 Although physically separate, they are near each other and the stations form a railway interchange.
 Two of the stations are part of the National Rail network and the third is on the London Underground.

-The three stations – located north to south on West End Lane are:
+The three stations, located north to south on West End Lane, are: